vippsas/vipps-partner-api/vipps-partner-api.md

    [portal.vipps.no](https://portal.vipps.no).
 3. The merchant is presented with a page informing them that they need to sign an MA before filling in the PO.
-4. The merchant re-use the link or enter the the pre-fill from the home page on [portal.vipps.no](https://portal.vipps.no) and is presented with the pre-filled PO, checks the details in the PO and submits it.
+4. The merchant re-uses the link or finds the link to the pre-filled form on the front page on [portal.vipps.no](https://portal.vipps.no) and is presented with the pre-filled PO, checks the details in the PO and submits it.